Self Employed Remortgages

 Graham Cox

 A self-employed remortgage can be a great way to save money on your monthly mortgage payments.
-It's also a cheap source of funds for home improvements, debt consolidation, and many other uses.
+It's also a cheap source of funds for home improvements, consolidating debts, and many other uses.

-This comprehensive guide aims to provide answers to your most common questions about self-employed remortgages, so you can weigh up the pros and cons, and make an informed decision.
+This comprehensive guide aims to provide answers to your most common questions about self-employed remortgages, so you can weigh up the pros and cons of getting a new mortgage deal, and make an informed decision.

 Self-employed remortgages: the basics

-A remortgage is simply a mortgage deal taken out with a new lender to pay off your existing one.
+A remortgage is simply a mortgage taken out with a new lender to pay off (a.k.a. redeem) your current mortgage deal.

-You can remortgage any property you own, provided you have sufficient equity: the percentage of the property that you own outright.
+To remortgage you must have sufficient equity: the percentage of the property that you own outright.
+At least 10 percent is required, sometimes more depending on your personal circumstances.

-And regardless of whether you're a limited company director, contractor, partner or sole trader, you'll need to meet the lender's self-employed income criteria.
+And regardless of whether you're a director of a limited company, contractor, partner or sole trader, you'll need to meet the lender's self-employed income criteria.

 "Brilliant from start to finish.
 Graham managed to find a main high street lender who offered a brilliant rate.
 Would highly recommend."